jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 That's a big step, but remember our end goal: A viewer for random images and captions.

-We have all the building blocks now, a server to serve the image data from disk with a caption, and a widget to display them.
+We have all the building blocks now: a server to serve the image data from disk with a caption, and a widget to display them.
 Now we need to implement the logic and glue the pieces together.